$0 Nova Scotia Foster Care Quick-Start Checklist

 Most people who age out of the system describe the same experience: one day you are in care with a social worker, a placement, and a set of legal supports.
 The next, you are technically an adult with no housing guarantee, no professional support network, and a youth life that gave you limited opportunity to build the skills most 19-year-olds take for granted.

-In Nova Scotia, the formal end of care is 19.
+In Nova Scotia, the traditional cutoff for foster care is 19.
 What happens before that birthday — and what resources exist after it — is one of the most significant gaps in the province's child welfare system, and it is something long-term foster parents need to understand well before a child in their care approaches that transition.

 The Age Limit and Its Legislative History

 The 2017 CFSA amendments did extend voluntary services to youth aged 16 to 18, recognizing that the prior cutoff at 16 left adolescents without support at a critical developmental stage.
-This was a meaningful improvement, but it did not change the end date of 19.
+This was a meaningful improvement, but it did not change the traditional cutoff at 19.

 Public discourse in Nova Scotia has increasingly focused on raising this age.
 A 2024 CBC report highlighted a legislative push to extend care supports to age 26, modelled on reforms in other provinces and supported by advocacy organizations that document the welfare-to-homelessness pipeline for youth who age out without stable housing.
-As of 2026, this extension has not yet been legislated, but the advocacy pressure is ongoing and the province has indicated it is under active consideration.
+As of 2026, this remains a legislative and advocacy proposal rather than an enacted extension.

 What "Aging Out" Actually Looks Like